 Overview of Coconut Creek

-According to Coconut Creek's Comprehensive Annual Financial Report, the top employers in the city were Broward Community College, the Broward County school board, Seminole Coconut Creek Casino, Publix, Wal-Mart and the City of Coconut Creek.
-About 9 percent of residents live and work in Coconut Creek, and the city loses 27.8 percent of its population during weekdays due to commuting.
+Apartments for rent in Coconut Creek are near a diverse local economy with many job opportunities.
+According to the city's Comprehensive Annual Financial Report, the top employers in town include Broward Community College, the Broward County School Board, Seminole Coconut Creek Casino, Publix Supermarkets, Walmart and the City of Coconut Creek.
+Many residents of Coconut Creek apartments also choose to work in surrounding towns, so Coconut Creek loses 27.8 percent of its population during weekdays due to commuting.

 For those seeking higher education, Coconut Creek is home to the Atlantic Technical Center and American Institute, which together enroll about 1,700 students each year.
 Within 15 minutes of the city, students living in apartments in Coconut Creek will be able to find Nova Southeastern University, Broward College, Florida Atlantic University and Keiser University, Fort Lauderdale.